ml3m/PINN-and-Method-of-Steps-Integration-for-the-Mackey-Glass-DDE/README.rst

 ``\\graphicspath`` in that manuscript) should be regenerated from runs whose **YAML** and **hyperparameters** match the values stated in the paper.
-After code or config changes, rerun the drivers in this folder and replace the corresponding assets so the PDF stays consistent with the repository.
+After code or config changes, rerun the drivers in this folder and replace the corresponding assets so the PDF stays consistent with the archived code.

-If you cite this code publicly, point readers to the **GitHub URL** of the parent ``pinn`` repository and to this ``synasc/`` subdirectory as the canonical entry point for SYNASC reproduction.
+For citations and **public links**, use the **URL printed in the paper** (e.g. a standalone ``synasc`` repository, Zenodo archive, or conference supplement)—not an unpublished private monorepo.

 Environment
 -----------